 For custom buttons, simply click the New Trigger icon, and then follow the same process.

 It’s as simple as that!
 For more information, see this video tutorial about working with triggers.

 Creating your own buttons has never been so easy.
 Want to try it out for yourself but don’t have Articulate software?
-Download a free 30-day trial!
+Download a free trial!
 And don’t forget to come back to E-learning Heroes regularly for more helpful advice on everything related to e-learning.

 Questions?
 Comments?
 Please share them below!